Forensic Scientist

 Is blood soaked evidence washed after testing?
 For example a leather glove.
 Would it just be dried out and kept like that or do they clean the blood off.

-Asked by bailey about 5 years ago
+Asked by bailey over 5 years ago

 No, nothing is cleaned.
 It’s just dried and then kept as is.
 For one thing you might want to do more testing in the future so you’d never want to wash your evidence away.